Skip to content

 Lead your resume with a summary that positions you as a marketplace-savvy analyst: "Data scientist specializing in marketplace experimentation, causal inference, and product analytics at scale."
 For each role, describe the analytical problems you solved in terms of their business context and the methods you used.
 Highlight experimentation work prominently: describe experiments you designed, the statistical methods you applied, sample sizes you calculated, and the business decisions that resulted.
 If you have experience with switchback experiments, interrupted time series, or other marketplace-specific methods, these are strong signals.
 Show SQL mastery by mentioning window functions, CTEs, and performance optimization for large datasets.
 Include Python work with statistical libraries (scipy, statsmodels, lifelines) and visualization tools.
 Frame your impact in business terms: "Identified rider churn pattern that informed retention feature driving 8% reduction in 30-day attrition" is far more compelling than "Performed data analysis."
 Keep your resume to one page with precise, metrics-heavy language.

-About the Data Scientist Role at Uber
+What does the Data Scientist role at Uber involve?

 Data scientists at Uber function primarily as product analysts embedded within cross-functional teams, owning experimentation, causal inference, and metric investigation for some of the most complex marketplace dynamics in tech.
 You will analyze two-sided marketplace behavior -- understanding how rider demand, driver supply, surge pricing, and geographic patterns interact at massive scale.
 Every trip generates timestamped data, every driver has a sequence of rides, and your job is to find patterns over time that drive product and business decisions.
 Uber's experimentation infrastructure is uniquely sophisticated: standard A/B tests do not work well when treating one side of a marketplace affects the other, so you will use switchback experiments where treatment and control alternate over time intervals to address spillover effects.
 Your day-to-day involves writing complex SQL queries, building causal models in Python, designing experiments with proper power analysis, and presenting findings to product and engineering leadership.
 The scale is staggering -- you might analyze rider retention across cohorts spanning hundreds of millions of users, or model the impact of a pricing algorithm change on driver lifetime value.